Welcome New Scout Parents

 - Merit Badge counselors must be enrolled with the BSA.
 Please use this form.
 Once you have filled out the form and printed it, the Training Coordinator will take care of it at the next meeting.

-- If you are interested in a committee position the best way to get an idea of the responsibilities can be found with a training called the “Troop Committee Challenge” at the my.scouting.org.
-If this is your cup-of-tea speak to the Troop’s Committee Chair (Abraham Kurien) at the next meeting.
-Or you can come to the next Committee meeting, which is open to all parents of Troop 442, held every other 4th Wednesday of every month 7:00-8:30 in the Scout Shack
+- If you are interested in a committee position the best way to get an idea of the responsibilities can be found with a training called the “Troop Committee Challenge” at my.scouting.org.
+If this is your cup of tea speak to the Troop’s Committee Chair (Michelle Ruben) at the next meeting.
+Or you can come to the next Committee meeting, which is open to all parents of Troop 442, held every other 4th Wednesday of every month from 7:00-8:30 in the Scout Shack

 - Scoutmasters including assistants are selected not applied for but it would help if we know that you are interested.
 Once selected you will benefit from “Leader Position-Specific Training”, which is a live training put on by the Thunderwolf District.
 The Troop Training Chair can help you find the next one.